oracle-livelabs/developer/visual-builder/studio/create-web-app/create-service-connection/create-service-connection.md

 3. Change the employee's Country field to `IE` (for Ireland).

    The employee's information reflects the update in the Country Info section.
-Click **Save**.

-4. Close the browser tab.
+Click **Save**, then close the browser tab.

    You may **proceed to the next lab**.

 ## Acknowledgements

 * **Author** - Sheryl Manoharan, VB Studio User Assistance, July 2022
-* **Last Updated By/Date** - Sheryl Manoharan, February 2023
+* **Last Updated By/Date** - Sheryl Manoharan, May 2023